imanninen/Simple_interpreter/README.md

 * `cat /path/to/file` - prints the file content
 * `lc  /path/to/file` - prints lines count
 * `help` - prints available commands
+* `watch /path/to/dir` - locks the directory and prints about updates in it into console

 For simplicity, it’s supposed that paths to files are absolute.